jpsala/SQ-copy-strategies/memory_bank/tasks.md

 - No installation or configuration required for the end user
 - All logic must be compatible with Windows file paths

+### Full GUI Redesign & Responsive Layout (2024-06)

+**Status**: Complete
+**Priority**: High
+**Estimated Effort**: High

+#### Description
+A comprehensive redesign of the Copy Strategies app interface for clarity, modern aesthetics, and usability.
+Each folder section (Real-Tick, SPP, Final) and the Preview are now grouped in labeled frames for clear visual separation.
+Folder selectors are neatly aligned using grid, with consistent spacing and padding.
+File labels are styled with a modern look: rounded borders, subtle background, and hover effect.
+The layout is more spacious, with improved padding and vertical separation.
+Scrollbars only appear when needed.
+The Preview section is clearly separated at the bottom.
+The main window uses a modern font and color palette for a clean, professional appearance.
+All file/preview panes remain responsive.

+#### Key Features
+- Modern, visually appealing UI using ttk.LabelFrame for grouping
+- Responsive file/preview panes that reflow on window resize
+- Consistent alignment and spacing for all controls
+- File labels with rounded borders, subtle background, and hover effect
+- Conditional scrollbars for file/preview panes
+- Improved visual hierarchy and clarity
+- Modern font and color palette

+#### Implementation Notes
+- Used ttk grid and pack for layout
+- All file/preview panes use Canvas+Frame+Label for horizontal wrapping
+- UI remains robust and usable at all window sizes

+#### Completion Note
+This enhancement delivers a robust, user-friendly, and visually modern file copy tool, addressing previous usability and clarity issues.
+All planned GUI/preview enhancements are now fully complete.

 ## Completed Enhancements
+- Full GUI Redesign & Responsive Layout (2024-06)

 ## Planned Features